ElnazHnia/ML-model-online-method-drift/ML model/README.md

 ## 1. Introduction

-This project demonstrates a machine learning pipeline for image classification and real-time drift detection using tools like Prometheus, Docker, and Evidently AI.
-The model monitors real-time performance and drift using several drift detection algorithms, ensuring that the deployed model maintains high accuracy in dynamic environments.
+In many machine learning projects, effective monitoring is crucial for ensuring the quality, reliability, and sustainability of models in production.
+Poor monitoring can lead to significant challenges and pose risks.
+This article focuses on specific aspects of monitoring, such as performance metrics and drift detection.
+Monitoring these metrics is essential for validating and evaluating a model's performance during both development and deployment.
+Real-time data is collected on various aspects, allowing potential issues to be identified and adjustments to be made to maintain model quality and reliability.
+Available tools for monitoring performance metrics and detecting drift are also reviewed, helping organizations optimize and seamlessly deploy their machine learning applications.
+Continuous monitoring is key to ensuring the success and reliability of machine learning systems.

 ### Key features:
-- Real-time monitoring of model metrics and data drift.
+- Real-time monitoring of model metrics and data drift is supported.
-- Implementation of drift detection using **Page-Hinkley Test (PHT)**, **Incremental Kolmogorov-Smirnov (IKS)**, and **NM-DDM**.
+- Drift detection is implemented using **Page-Hinkley Test (PHT)**, **Incremental Kolmogorov-Smirnov (IKS)**, and **NM-DDM**.
-- Visualization of metrics with **Prometheus** and **Grafana**.
+- Metrics are visualized with **Prometheus** and **Grafana**.

 ## 2. Requirements

-Ensure the following dependencies are installed before setting up the project:
+The following dependencies should be installed before setting up the project:

 - Python 3.x
 - Docker (for containerization)